-I started with my old boss (I hate the word boss, but anyway…)
+I started by calling my old boss (I hate the word boss, but anyway…)

 He’s one of those dot-com guys who sold his first company for a few million dollars.
 We worked together on a start-up a few years back.
 Our start up was almost a success.
 Then our investors pulled out.
 Then he fired me.
 (He told me that I was laid off, not fired.
-But saying I got fired always sounds a lot more awesome.)
+But sying I got fired feels a lot more awesome.)

-So we met up for drinks where he offered some solid success advice that I have been rolling around in my mind ever since…
+So we met up for drinks.
+And he offered some solid success advice that I have been rolling around in my mind ever since…

 Even A Turkey Can Fly In A Hurricane

 Find a hot market and reinvest your skills there.
 Because even if you suck at first, don’t worry.
-As a turkey in a hurricane, you will probably fare better than if you keep doing something that totally blows.
+Just like a turkey flying in a hurricane, you will fare better than if you keep doing something that totally blows.